-A large number of online poker sites also have sister sites that allow sports betting and casinos but those are generally segregated away from poker.
+A number of online poker sites also have sister sites that allow sports betting and casinos but those are generally segregated away from poker.

 If you’re really intent on having a one-stop shop for online poker and casino/sports betting than you might want to take a look at an unregulated site.